 New flooring: This is not exactly inexpensive, although it doesn’t have to break the bank if you choose carefully.
 Consider it if your carpets really are too worn to look good even after shampooing, or if your colors are a long way from neutral.
 Additionally, cracked or torn vinyl can be a complete turn-off for buyers, so do seriously consider replacing it.

-I know it’s easier to give a flooring allowance, but the majority of today’s buyers are looking for move-in ready.
+We know it’s easier to give a flooring allowance, but the majority of today’s buyers are looking for move-in ready.
 They don’t want to deal with any repairs or remodeling projects.

 Create curb appeal

 The initial impression of your home will create an expectation for the buyers – and they will often see exactly what they expect inside.
 So make sure they walk in expecting to find an attractive, well-kept home.